-Contract liabilities were \$45.8 million as of December 31, 2022 compared to \$16.7 million as of December 31, 2021.
-The \$29.1 million increase in our contract liabilities balance was primarily due to a \$21.8 million net increase in current year deferrals primarily due to timing of advance payments on certain orders and a \$20.1 million increase due to acquisitions, partially offset by the recognition of \$12.8 million in revenue related to amounts that were recorded in contract liabilities at January 1, 2022.
-The Company has an immaterial amount of contract assets relating to performance obligations satisfied prior to payment that is recorded in Other long-term assets in the Condensed Consolidated Balance Sheets.
-Impairment losses recognized on our receivables and contract assets were immaterial in the twelve months ended December 31, 2022.
+Contract liabilities were \$118.6 million as of December 31, 2023 compared to \$45.8 million as of December 31, 2022.
+The \$72.8 million increase in our contract liabilities balance was primarily due to a \$46.7 million net increase in current year deferrals primarily due to timing of advance payments on certain orders and a \$68.1 million increase due to acquisitions, partially offset by the recognition of \$42.0 million in revenue related to amounts that were recorded in contract liabilities at January 1, 2023.
+The Systems Control acquisition resulted in the Company acquiring contract assets of \$45.7 million, which represent performance obligations satisfied prior to payment that are recorded in Other current assets in the Consolidated Balance Sheets.
+The ending balance of contract assets as of December 31, 2023 was \$41.6 million.
+Impairment losses recognized on our receivables and contract assets were immaterial in the twelve months ended December 31, 2023.
 See Note 1 - Significant Accounting Policies in the Notes to Consolidated Financial Statements for additional information.